zyno1/igcAnalyse/Readme.md

---max-count <int>  set the maximum number of thermals to keep --min <int>        set the minimum amount of times a thermal has been found to be kept
+--max-count <int>  set the maximum number of thermals to keep --min <int>        set the minimum amount of times a thermal has been found to be kept --cup <str>       set the output file for the cup file (if not set no cup file will be written --kml <str>        set the output file for the kml file (if not set no kml file will be written --load <str>       expects a path to a cup file containing thermals.
+This has to
+                   be a file written by this program or else it will fail (note: errors will not be handled well) So if you use this option be careful only to use non-modified cup files written only by this program
 ```

 The `-i` options sets the path where the igc flight data is located.
 The path